AvinandanBose/Java-Collections-Map/README.md

 ```

 <li> <h3> 1.
 A IdentityHashMap is an extension of the AbstractMap class and it implements the Map interface. </h3> </li>
+<li> <h3> 2.
+It is not synchronized and must be synchronized externally. </h3> </li>
+<li> <h3> 3.
+It uses reference equality rather than using the equals() method.
+It uses the == operator. </h3> </li>
+<li> <h3> 4.
+Iterators are fail-fast, throw ConcurrentModificationException in an attempt to modify while iterating.

+ConcurrentModificationException exception may be thrown by methods that have detected concurrent modification of an object when such modification is not permissible.

+</h3> </li>

 <h3 align="Center">